Muhammad Ali: Draft resistance

 Ali registered for conscription in the United States military on his 18th birthday and was listed as 1-A in 1962.
 In 1964, he was reclassified as Class 1-Y (fit for service only in times of national emergency) after he failed the U.S. Armed Forces qualifying test because his writing and spelling skills were sub-standard, due to his dyslexia.
 (He was quoted as saying, "I said I was the greatest, not the smartest!")
 By early 1966, the army lowered its standards to permit soldiers above the 15th percentile and Ali was again classified as 1-A. This classification meant he was now eligible for the draft and induction into the U.S. Army at a time when the U.S. was involved in the Vietnam War, a war which put him further at odds with the white establishment.

 When notified of this status, Ali declared that he would refuse to serve in the army and publicly considered himself a conscientious objector.
 Ali stated: "War is against the teachings of the Qur'an.
 I'm not trying to dodge the draft.
 We are not supposed to take part in no wars unless declared by Allah or The Messenger.
 We don't take part in Christian wars or wars of any unbelievers".
-He also said "We are not to be the aggressor but we will defend ourselves if attacked."
-He stated: "Man, I ain't got no quarrel with them Viet Cong."
+He also said, "We are not to be the aggressor but we will defend ourselves if attacked."
+He stated: "Man, I ain't got no quarrel with them Vietcong."
 Ali elaborated: "Why should they ask me to put on a uniform and go ten thousand miles from home and drop bombs and bullets on brown people in Vietnam while so-called Negro people in Louisville are treated like dogs and denied simple human rights?"
 Ali antagonized the white establishment in 1966 by refusing to be drafted into the U.S. military, citing his religious beliefs and opposition to American involvement in the Vietnam War.